openmob/openmob/README.md

 ## License
 OpenMOB is released under the MIT license.
 Please refer to [LICENSES](LICENSE) for the careful check.

-## Project status
+## Projects in OpenLab
-This project is currently under development.
-We will continuously update this project.
+[OpenMob](https://github.com/openmob/openmob): This project is currently under development.
+We will continuously update this project./
+[OpenPV](https://github.com/OpenSolarPV/OpenPV): an open source toolbox for solar photovoltaics semantic segmentation.